cortesana/libc/README.md

 The aim of this project is to code my own **C standard library** replicating mythical functions.
 It will be expanded and revised as I learn more.

-A brief explanation of their functionality can be found inside each function.

 ## libc functions
 ### Standard Input-Output functions